Lamers Dairy is an award-winning, family owned and operated dairy located in Appleton, Wisconsin.

-The following year, the Lamers family began using a horse and buggy as the milk cart.
+1914: The following year, the Lamers family began using a horse and buggy as the milk cart.

 1932: The first mechanical refrigeration in the village was installed in 1932.
-Hand-operated milk bottling gave way to automatic equipment and just a year later the Lamers family installed equipment to pasteurize milk.
+Hand-operated milk bottling gave way to automatic equipment and just a year later, the Lamers family installed equipment to pasteurize milk.

 1941: Lamers Dairy introduced homogenized milk to the village and also doubled the size of their facility.

 1950: The building was expanded again and a laboratory was installed for quality testing of all dairy products.
 It was at this time that Rich and Emma’s son, Richard, Jr., joined his father in the business.